 Setting Strong Sustainability Goals Can Feel Hard.
-It Doesn’t Have to Be.
+It Doesn’t Have To.

-Global biodiversity is plummeting, inequality is on the rise, waste is piling up, and this past year alone we experienced catastrophic fires in multiple global locales, historic protests over racial inequality, and a doubling of acute food insecurity worldwide.
+Global biodiversity is plummeting, inequality is on the rise, waste is piling up, and in the past several years we have experienced catastrophic fires in multiple global locales, historic protests over racial inequality, and a doubling of acute food insecurity worldwide.
 It should come as no surprise that customers, employees, communities, and even shareholders are demanding meaningful corporate action.
 They want companies to set strong sustainability goals and they want to see a plan to achieve them.

 Some companies are beginning to realise the interconnected and systemic nature of these challenges.
 They are starting to take a more systems-based view of the environment, communities, and the economy.
 As a result, they are realising they need to set credible sustainability goals to do their part to address these challenges.